 These are some of the best neighborhoods to live in and around Little Rock.
 Best doesn't necessarily mean most expensive.
 You can find reasonable housing in some of the areas.
 However, if you want to live in many of them, plan on paying.
 The average house in West Little Rock goes for $190,000.
-In the Heights area you can expect to pay $200,000.
-I guess you do get what you pay for.
+In the Heights area, you can expect to pay $200,000.
 Even if you aren't in the market for an expensive house, it can't hurt to look and dream.

 West Little Rock